Townsend-Lab-Yale/glioma_CES/README.md

-These scripts reproduce the analyses and figures implemented within the manuscript `Environmental and sex-specific molecular signatures of glioma causation` by Elizabeth B. Claus MD PhD\* and Vincent Cannataro PhD\*, Stephen G. Gaffney PhD, and Jeffrey P. Townsend PhD
+These scripts reproduce the analyses and figures implemented within the manuscript `Environmental and sex-specific molecular signatures of glioma causation` by Elizabeth B. Claus MD PhD\* and Vincent L. Cannataro PhD\*, Stephen G. Gaffney PhD, and Jeffrey P. Townsend PhD

 \*: co-first-authors